juspay/grace/rulesbook/codegen/guides/patterns/pattern_psync.md

 1. **HTTP Method Selection**: Use GET for simple status queries, POST for complex queries or when authentication requires request body
 2. **Transaction ID Validation**: Always validate the presence of `connector_transaction_id` before building sync requests
 3. **URL Construction**: Follow RESTful principles when possible, use path parameters for resource identification
+4. **Status Mapping (CRITICAL)**:
+   - **Always map status from connector's operation_result or equivalent field** - Never assume status based on HTTP code alone
+   - **Use From trait implementation** - Implement the From trait to map connector status enum to AttemptStatus
+   - **Use explicit match statements** - When From trait isn't suitable, use explicit match statements for clarity
-4. **Status Mapping**: Create comprehensive status mapping that covers all possible connector statuses
+   - Create comprehensive status mapping that covers all possible connector statuses
+5. **Field Mapping (CRITICAL)**:
+   - **Never hardcode fields to None** - Always map actual fields from connector response
+   - **Show clean response transformers** - Build response transformers that properly extract and map all available fields
+   - Map connector_response_reference_id, network_txn_id, and other fields when available
-5. **Error Handling**: Implement robust error handling for network issues, timeouts, and business logic errors
+6. **Error Handling**: Implement robust error handling for network issues, timeouts, and business logic errors
-6. **Authentication Consistency**: Use the same authentication method as authorization flow
+7. **Authentication Consistency**: Use the same authentication method as authorization flow
-7. **Response Processing**: Handle both success and error responses gracefully
+8. **Response Processing**: Handle both success and error responses gracefully
-8. **Idempotency**: Ensure sync operations are idempotent and can be safely retried
+9. **Idempotency**: Ensure sync operations are idempotent and can be safely retried
-9. **Performance**: Keep sync operations lightweight and fast for real-time status checking
+10. **Performance**: Keep sync operations lightweight and fast for real-time status checking
-10. **Documentation**: Document all status codes, error codes, and special sync requirements
+11. **Documentation**: Document all status codes, error codes, and special sync requirements

 ### Common Pitfalls to Avoid

 - **Missing Transaction ID**: Always check for `connector_transaction_id` before proceeding
 - **Wrong HTTP Method**: Don't use POST for simple status queries unless required by API
 - **Incomplete Status Mapping**: Map all possible connector statuses to appropriate `AttemptStatus` values
+- **Status from HTTP Code**: NEVER assume status based on HTTP code alone - always map from connector's operation_result or status field
+- **Hardcoded None Fields**: NEVER hardcode response fields to None - always map actual values from connector response
 - **Authentication Mismatch**: Ensure sync uses same auth method as other flows
 - **URL Encoding**: Properly encode special characters in transaction IDs for URL construction
 - **Error Response Parsing**: Handle both structured and unstructured error responses